Guap-Codes/Perpetual_Pulse/README.md

 An advanced decentralized exchange focused on perpetual trading, integrating effective risk management and innovative liquidity mechanisms.

+## Disclaimer

+This project is provided "as-is" without any warranties or guarantees of any kind.
+The developers and contributors are not responsible for any financial losses, damages, or other issues that may arise from the use of this software.
+Use at your own risk.
+Always conduct thorough testing and auditing before deploying any smart contracts to a production environment.

 ## Description

 Perpetual Pulse is a cutting-edge decentralized exchange designed to facilitate perpetual trading with a focus on risk management and liquidity.
 This platform empowers users with the tools they need to engage in seamless trading while effectively managing their risks.